aritchie/beacons/readme.md

     });

 ## FAQ

-* Q) Why is everything reactive instead of events/async
+Q) Why is everything reactive instead of events/async

-  A) I wanted event streams as I was scanning devices.
+> I wanted event streams as I was scanning devices.
 I also wanted to throttle things like characteristic notification feeds.
 Lastly, was the proper cleanup of events and resources.

+Q) Why can't I scan for all beacons (no uuid)
+> Because this isn't really how beacons are intended to work, so I haven't exposed this functionality intentionally (nor will I take a FR/PR for it)!

+Q) How many region configurations can I scan for at a time.
+> On iOS, 20 max.
+You shouldn't really ever go beyond this on other platforms either

+Q) Can I scan for Eddystones with this library
+> No, as the title of this library says, it is currently for iBeacons only!